Skip to main content

 Read the data back

 Finally, we can now access the data we ingested!
-Users will still need to authorize at read-time by passing authorize_virtual_chunk_access.
+Notice users do not need to authorize at read-time by passing authorize_virtual_chunk_access, though if they want to override by passing it they can.

 import xarray as xr